 However, settings should not be changed during playback or record if it can be avoided, as this can cause unwanted noises.

 Use the drop down menu Properties For to select the unit to be configured.

-On the right of it the current firmware and driver version of the Fireface UFX II is shown.
+On the right of it the current firmware and driver version is shown.